 - Review subject eDiary and dose indicator reading. - Confirm subject's eligibility to continue. - Review smoking status and concomitant medications and ensure adherence to COPD regimen.
-Note time of last dose of short-acting bronchodilator and other COPD medications on the source (if <6 hours, reschedule visit). - Collect previously dispensed study medication. - Record COPD exacerbations and AEs, if any. - Perform all pre-dose assessments for morning dose(see Table 8-1). - Obtain vital signs (HR and SBP/DBP after the subject has been in the supine position for 5 minutes, and oral or tympanic temperature). - Perform IC and spirometry assessments (FEV1, FVC, and PEFR) (Refer to Section7.1.1.3). - Prior to dosing, site personnel will use IWRS to assign subjects a new kit of blinded study drug medication for in clinic dosing. - Record dose indicator reading (refer to Appendix 6). - Refer to Section 6.7 for detailed instructions for preparation of treatments for administration. - Record dose indicator reading (refer to Appendix 6).
+Note time of last dose of short-acting bronchodilator and other COPD medications on the source (if <6 hours, reschedule visit). - Collect all previously dispensed study medications. - Record COPD exacerbations and AEs, if any. - Perform all pre-dose assessments for morning dose (see Table 8-1). - Obtain vital signs (HR and SBP/DBP after the subject has been in the supine position for 5 minutes, and oral or tympanic temperature). - Perform IC and spirometry assessments (FEV1, FVC, and PEFR) (Refer to Section 7.1.1.3). - Prior to dosing, site personnel will use IWRS to assign subjects to a new kit of blinded study drug or open-label Spiriva for in-clinic dosing. - Record dose indicator reading (refer to Appendix 8). - Refer to Section 6.7 for detailed instructions for preparation of treatments for administration. - Record dose indicator reading (refer to Appendix 8). - Administer in-clinic study drug from the new assigned kit at the visit. - Perform all post-dose assessments for morning dose (see Table 8-3). - Perform all pre-dose assessments for evening dose (see Table 8-1).

-- Administer in-clinic study drug dose from the new kit assigned at the visit. - Perform all post-dose assessments for morning dose(see Table 8-3). - Perform all pre-dose assessments for evening dose (see Table 8-1). - Obtain vital signs (HR and SBP/DBP after the subject has been in the supine position for 5 minutes, and oral or tympanic temperature). - Perform evening pre-dose IC and spirometry assessments (FEV1, FVC, and PEFR) (Refer to Section 7.1.1.3). - Subject will administer the evening dose of newly dispensed study drug at the clinic under site supervision. - Perform all post-dose assessments for the evening dose(see Table 8-3). - Collect study drug. - At the conclusions of Visit 3, schedule Visit 4 (to follow a Washout Period of at least 7 days but no longer than 21 days duration) and ensure subject has adequate supply of COPD medication, including Atrovent HFA and Ventolin HFA.
+- Obtain vital signs (HR and SBP/DBP after the subject has been in the supine position for 5 minutes, and oral or tympanic temperature). - Perform evening pre-dose IC and spirometry assessments (FEV1, FVC, and PEFR) (Refer to Section 7.1.1.3). - Subject will administer the evening dose of newly dispensed blinded study drug at the clinic under site supervision (not for Spiriva). - Perform all post-dose assessments for evening dose (see Table 8-3). - Collect study drug. - At the conclusions of Visit 3 and 5, schedule Visits 4 and 6 (to follow a Washout Period of at least 7 days but no longer than 21 days duration) and ensure subject has adequate supply of COPD medication, including Atrovent HFA and Ventolin HFA.
 Additional Atrovent HFA and Ventolin HFA may be requested using the IWRS.

-8.5 Visit 4 (Day 1 of Treatment Period 2)
+8.5 Visits 4 and 6 (Day 1 of Treatment Periods 2 and 3, Respectively)